What Happens When You Combine Ambien and Alcohol?

 Why Do People Mix Ambien and Alcohol?

 Ambien and alcohol belong to a class of drugs known as depressants.
-These drugs or substances slow down the CNS and give rise to pleasant effects - like feelings of relaxation and peace.
+These drugs or substances slow down the CNS and give rise to pleasant effects, like feelings of relaxation and peace.
 Given that Ambien and alcohol are very similar in their functioning and effects, mixing them together enhances the outcomes of both.
 This is known as potentiation, where both substances reinforce each other’s effects and lead to stronger, intense outcomes - like a relaxed mind, drowsiness, and, of course, sleep.

 While it may be pleasant and relaxing at the outset, this combination is deadly.
 Combining the two is never safe.
 So, if you have been prescribed Ambien and are used to drinking frequently (or even occasionally), have a detailed conversation about this with your doctor and follow their instructions to a tee.
 Drinking while on Ambien can lead to severe side effects and there is always the risk of an overdose.